“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 - Climb up the hill to admire the unforgettable 360-degree panorama over Athens, the Aegean Sea, and other monuments.

-- Rotate slowly around the site to discover the Theatre of Dionysus, such a worth sightseeing
+- Rotate slowly around the site to discover the Theatre of Dionysus, such a worthwhile sightseeing

 Things not to do: